Researcher visa routes in Republic of South Africa

 What this means for researchers

-Of the 2 Republic of South Africa routes that commonly fit researchers, 2 need a sponsoring employer and 0 do not, and 0 can lead to permanent residence.
+Of the 2 Republic of South Africa routes that commonly fit researchers, 2 need a sponsoring employer and 0 do not, 0 have confirmed permanent residence mapping.
 Researchers are not usually a licensed profession, so your main gates are securing a qualifying job offer where a route needs a sponsor, and meeting any salary or points threshold, rather than re-credentialing.

 The most-used skilled route into Republic of South Africa overall is the Critical Skills Work Visa; it is not specific to researchers but is worth understanding as the benchmark route.